trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

     * The total amount of data stored.

 ### 2.2.
 Free space monitoring
-  * Log in to ceph-master node: `ssh ceph-master`.
-Afterwards get root privileges: `sudo -i`.
+1. Log in to the ceph-master node: `ssh ceph-master`.
-  * From now on you have access to ceph and RBD CLI.
+2. Get root privileges: `sudo -i`.
+(You have access to the ceph CLI and RBD client.)
-  * To monitor space available on the cluster you should use `ceph -s`.
-You will get information: `space MB used, space MB allocated / space MB available`
+3. To monitor space available on the cluster, use `ceph -s`.
+This returns the information: `space MB used, space MB allocated / space MB available`
-  * To monitor space allocated/available on volumes attached to kubernetes containers use `rbd du`
+4. To monitor space allocated/available on volumes attached to kubernetes containers use `rbd du`

 ### 2.2.
 Allocated space extension/reduction
 You should watch your cluster capacity.
-Never let cluster/volume to reach full ratio.
-There can happen unexcepted errors if OSD hit the limit.
+Never let the cluster/volume to reach full ratio.
+You can experience unexcepted errors if OSD hits its capacity limit.

 #### 2.2.1.
 Adding OSDs
 You can expand your cluster at runtime.
 You can use two methods to achieve that.